History

 1994 – Continued membership growth with rolling admissions and elimination of upper age limits.
 Voted in new child focused projects: OIC – Positive Socialization Program, SAFEHAVEN-A Parent Connection, and FASTWORKS.

-1995 – Funded Charity Crafts Program with Racine Correctional Institution distributing teddy bears made by inmates to children.
+1995 – Funded Charity Crafts Program with Racine Correctional Institution, distributing teddy bears made by inmates to children.

 1996 – Celebrated 80th Anniversary in October with public reception and May with Joseph and the Amazing Technicolor Dreamcoat.
 Supported projects: Charity Crafts, YWCA Preventing Adolescent Pregnancy Curriculum, booklet “Supporting your Adolescent: Tips for Parents” with Innovative Youth Services.
 Volunteer “Spirit Award” created, along with Sustainer Skill Bank.